ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-set-hashes
 ----------------------------

-Reassigns hash identifiers for a set of metrics.
+Reassigns hash identifiers for a set of simulation metrics.

 **-g, --group**